iSECPartners/Introspy-Android/README.md

 ### How to install

 * Install Cydia substrate.
-Information on how to install Cydia Substrate can be found here: http://www.cydiasubstrate.com/.
+Cydia Substrate needs to be installed and can be found on Google Play (https://play.google.com/store/apps/details?id=com.saurik.substrate&hl=en).
 You need to install it on a compatible device and make sure the substrate files are properly linked with your device.

 * Install Introspy-Android Core.apk on a device where Cydia Substrate is installed with: